Charm physics: Basics of charm physics

 The mixing observables $\Delta M_D$ and $\Delta \Gamma_D$ are computed from the off-diagonal entries of $\hat {\cal H}$, that is $M_{12}$ and $\Gamma_{12}$.
 The former describes the dispersive part of the $D^0 \to \bar D^0$ amplitude, namely the off-shell contributions to the box diagrams in Fig.~\ref{sec3.4:fig1} due to internal down, strange and bottom quarks; the latter describes the absorptive part of the $D^0 \to \bar D^0$ amplitude, i.e.\ the on-shell contributions to the box diagrams in Fig.~\ref{sec3.4:fig1} due to internal down and strange quarks.\\

-In general, the mass eigenstates do not constitute CP eigenstates.
-In fact, Eqs.~\eqref{sec3.4:eq1}, \eqref{sec3.4:eq2} are invariant under the action of CP only if $|p/q| = 1$.
-A non-zero value of $|p/q|-1$ thus encodes {\bf CPV in mixing}, which is quantified by the relative phase between $M_{12}$ and $\Gamma_{12}$, that is, $\phi_{12} = \arg(- M_{12}/\Gamma_{12})$.
+Turning to CP violation, we adopt the convention for the flavour eigenstates CP$|D^0\rangle = - |\bar D^0\rangle$.
+Acting with the CP operator on the mass eigenstates in Eqs.~\eqref{sec3.4:eq1}, \eqref{sec3.4:eq2}, we see that these are invariant under CP only if $|p/q| = 1$~\footnote{With the adopted phase convention, it follows that in the CP symmetric case, with $q = p$, $D_1$ is the CP even final state and $D_2$ is CP odd.}.
+Thus, a non-zero value of $|p/q| - 1$ is a measure of {\bf CPV in mixing}, which is quantified by the relative phase between $M_{12}$ and $\Gamma_{12}$, that is, $\phi_{12} = \arg(- M_{12}/\Gamma_{12})$.
 Taking into account that experimental determinations indicate a small value for $\phi_{12}$, it is possible to derive a simple expression for the mass and decay rate differences $\Delta M_D$ and $\Delta \Gamma_D$, in terms of $M_{12}$ and $\Gamma_{12}$, as a Taylor expansion in the small parameter $\phi_{12}$ i.e.

 where the notation in terms of $x$ and $y$ is usually adopted in the literature.
 In this case, CPV in mixing takes the approximate expression

 The theoretical determination of the mixing parameters $x$, $y$, and $\phi_{12}$ is a very difficult task.
 Box diagrams, such as those in Fig.~\ref{sec3.4:fig1}, are severely affected by the GIM mechanism, i.e.\ the amplitude vanishes in the limit of equally massive internal quarks as consequence of the unitarity of the CKM matrix.
 Due to the fact that the masses of all down-type quarks are much smaller than that of the $W$ boson, and that for charm decays the unitarity of the CKM matrix is already satisfied to a good approximation by the Cabibbo matrix, the GIM mechanism is extremely effective in the charm sector, causing a strong suppression of the amplitude for $D^0$ mixing.
 This makes the theoretical determination of $M_{12}$ and $\Gamma_{12}$ particularly challenging.
 This is in strong contrast with mixing of down-type mesons, i.e.\ $K^0$, $B^0_d$ and $B^0_s$ mixing, where the corresponding box diagrams contain internal up, charm and top quarks.
 In these cases, the large top-quark mass breaks the GIM mechanism leading to a sizeable mixing amplitude. \\